ilaria-carnevale/ai_engineering_professionai/Modulo1_Python/README.md

-# Module 1 Project - Programming with Python
+# Module 1 Project - Software for contact book

 This repository contains the `.ipynb` file developed for **Module 1 - Programming with Python**.
 The notebook is structured as follows: